Violence prevention resources and support

 security surveys, which utilize principles of crime prevention through

 - University Police conduct a campus lighting and

 emergency phone location review each semester.

-Wellness, Human Resources, and the Campus Health Services have all coordinated training programs on anger management
+Wellness, Human Resources, and Campus Health Services have programs on anger management

 and conflict resolution.